Peru's president ousted after trying to dissolve Congress

 Castillo took action as his opponents in Congress moved toward a third attempt to remove him from office.

-The Ombudsman's Office, an autonomous government institution, said in a statement before the congressional vote that after years of democracy, Peru is in the midst of a constitutional collapse “that can't be called anything but a coup.”
+The Ombudsman's Office, an autonomous government institution, said before the congressional vote that Castillo should resign and turn himself in to judicial authorities.
+After years of democracy, Peru is in the midst of a constitutional collapse “that can't be called anything but a coup,” the statement said.

-The office called for Castillo to resign and turn himself in to judicial authorities.

 “Mr. Castillo must remember that he was not only elected president of the republic, but also that the people elected representatives for public service,” the statement said.
 “Castillo's actions ignore the will of the people and are invalid.”